CreatureSurvive/repo/content/cydia/covert/depiction.md

 supported_firmwares = "11.x"
 +++

-Hide and silence conversations in Messages app, when you hide a conversation it will automatically silence Mute notifications for that conversation.
+Hide and mute conversations in Messages app, when you hide a conversation it will automatically mute notifications for that conversation.

 To hide messages,  swipe right on the conversation and tap _Hide_.
-To show conversations Long press the _Edit_ button and release, then you'll be presented with the option to show hidden conversations.
+To show conversations Long press the _Edit_ button and release, then you'll be presented with the option to show/hide covert conversations.